Democrat Party Racism -Part 1

 Democratic Campaign Material - Circa 1860

-• 1861 Republicans attempted Reparations or here called “retribution” in the context of punishing the Confederacy and its supporters after the Civil War.
+• 1861 Republicans attempted Reparations, or here called “retribution” in the context of punishing the Confederacy and its supporters after the Civil War.
 Republicans, who dominated Congress during Reconstruction, pushed for severe penalties against former Confederates.
 They sought to redistribute land, strip Confederates of political power, and enforce civil rights for freed slaves as a form of retributive justice.

 • 1861 Republicans Confiscation Acts – Allowed the Union to seize Confederate property, including land and slaves, as a punishment for rebellion.